NixOS/hydra/notes/eval-in-build.md

 overridable by a trusted user, which `system-features` is not, so the builder can bind the stream without a daemon config change.

+Verified on stock Nix 2.35, rather than taken on faith: a sandboxed derivation with `requiredSystemFeatures = [ "recursive-nix" ]` running `nix store add-path` does add the path, and it is valid in the outer store once the build finishes.
+That holds against a *relocated* store (`local?root=…`), which is what Hydra runs on in the test harness, so the earlier worry that a relocated store forces a chroot that recursive Nix cannot live with is unfounded. `sandbox-build-dir must not contain the storeDir` only bites when the store is genuinely underneath the build directory.

+Two conditions, and both are the same condition Hydra already has to satisfy for its own tooling: the store's *logical* directory has to be the one the paths are named with (a store opened with `&store=` pointing somewhere else makes every `/nix/store/…` path foreign), and whatever the build runs -- Nix itself included -- has to be in that store rather than merely on the host.

+The second is why this is not exercised by the Perl test suite: the harness deliberately gives its store a logical directory under the test's temporary directory so the builder and the evaluator agree on one, and no `/nix/store` path is addressable there.
+The evaluation build runs unsandboxed with an explicit `evaluation_build_store_uri` instead.
+That is a property of the harness, not of the design, but it does mean the production path is not covered by a test.

 `nix-eval-jobs` is used unmodified, talking to the recursive-Nix daemon socket like any other client.
 The build script does the plumbing: